Community Land Trust Model (CLT)

-ULC also recognizes that creating affordable space alone is not enough.
-This is why we focus on the development of permanent affordable space through the community land trust (CLT) model.
-ULC’s unique CLT means we own the land under a 99 year ground lease to ensure the space is used for community benefit regardless of circumstance.
+ULC recognizes that creating affordable space alone is not enough.
+This is why we focus on the development of permanently affordable space through the community land trust (CLT) model.
+ULC’s unique CLT means we own the land under a 99-year ground lease to ensure the space is used for community benefit regardless of circumstance.
 To date, ULC has 8 properties in our CLT, ranging from early childhood education centers to multifamily affordable housing developments.

 Jody Apartments | Villa Park Neighborhood

 Holly Square | Northeast Park Hill, Boys and Girls Club & Roots Elementary